vespa-engine/blog/_posts/2023-03-29-semantic-search-with-multi-vector-indexing.md

 _nodeids_ is used to find the graph nodes to be removed.

 The greedy search algorithm that finds the K (`targetHits`) closest neighbors to a query vector is slightly altered compared to the single-vector case.
-The greedy search continues until graph nodes with K unique For each _docid_, the graph node (vector) that is closest to the query vector is chosen.
+The greedy search continues until graph nodes with K unique _docids_ are found.
+For each _docid_, the graph node (vector) with the minimum distance to the query vector is used as the distance between that document and the query vector.
 The result is the K nearest _docids_ of the query vector.

 The following summarized the changes to the HNSW index implementation: